circleci/circleci-docs/src-api/README.md

 ### I want to see V1 changes locally.

-You'll need to follow Slate's local development process.
-Most of the following is parroted from their docs.
+You will need to follow Slate's local development process.
+Most of the following content is parroted from their docs.
 You're going to need:

  - **Linux or macOS**